 The current recommended method for finding out your food intolerance involves an elimination diet – cutting out one food at a time over a number of weeks to see if symptoms improve.
 However, this method can be laborious and doesn’t consider the full picture in the way that scientific IgG testing does.
 Guesswork makes the route to feeling better longer and more frustrating.
 If you suspect you might have a food intolerance, there are a few reasons why elimination diets alone aren’t always beneficial:

 Cutting out foods one at a time is a long process

 When you embark on an elimination diet you are cutting out foods ‘blindly’.
 If you suspected wheat to be the problem and removed it for your diet, it would take a few weeks to discover if you felt better without it.
 If you didn’t notice an improvement, you would have to start again with another food.
 And so on until you find the problem.
 Most of us would assume the culprit would be one of the foods we hear about from the Free-From industry (Gluten, wheat, dairy) but in reality, it could be anything from a fruits or vegetables to meats, fish or even particular spices – imagine how long it would take to eliminate each of the 158 foods we test for in our Food&DrinkScan Programme one by one!

 You might have problems with a combination of foods

-Assuming you decided cut out foods one at a time to discover what’s making you feel poorly, you wouldn’t be taking account of the fact that you could have multiple intolerances.
-Data gathered at yorktest showed that on average, people with food intolerance symptoms showed reactions to 6 food or drink ingredients.
+Assuming you decided to cut out foods one at a time to discover what’s making you feel poorly, you wouldn’t be taking account of the fact that you could have multiple intolerances.
+Data gathered at YorkTest showed that on average, people with food intolerance symptoms showed reactions to 6 food or drink ingredients.

 Keeping a food diary can be difficult